CormacKinsella/nf-chain/README.md

 - `lift`: the lift key / chain prefix to use during liftover
     - This should be formatted as `source_to_target`, where `source` and `target` match assembly samplesheet `sample_name` entries
-    - If a lift is requested that finds no valid pairing, `nf-chain` will output troublshooting information, e.g.:
+    - If a lift is requested that finds no valid pairing, `nf-chain` will output troubleshooting information, e.g.:

 ```
 ERROR: The requested liftover(s): 'CIH_HP1_to_hg38' had no match to a valid chain file prefix.
 Chains that will be generated have the prefixes: CIH_HP1_to_R64, Y12_to_R64